Kinto/kinto/docs/tutorials/first-steps.rst

 .. note::

-   As you may noticed, you are automatically added to the ``write`` permission of any objects you are creating.
+   As you may noticed, you are automatically added to the ``write`` permission of any objects you create.

 Now Alice can create a task in this collection: